Budibase/website/content/blog/tutorials/inventory-management-app-free.md

 1. Return a list of our product categories, without any duplicates.
 2. Return our product information from the *products* table, along with their respective stock levels from the *inventories* table.
 3. Return the total number of items that have been *reordered* for each product entry.

+You also can add any other custom queries you might need for generating inventory reports, purchase orders, sales orders, stock alerts, or any other sales and purchases data actions.

 From our MySQL configuration page, we’ll start by hitting *add query*: